fractaledmind/litestream-ruby/README.md

 Litestream.verify!(replication_sleep: 10) "storage/production.sqlite3"
 ```

 In order to verify that the backup for that database is both restorable and fresh, the method will add a new row to that database under the `_litestream_verification` table, which it will create if needed.
 It will then wait `replication_sleep` seconds (defaults to 10) to give the Litestream utility time to replicate that change to whatever storage providers you have configured.
-Note that if you configure a longer `sync-interval`, you may need to adjust `replication_sleep` to a longer period.
 After that, it will download the latest backup from that storage provider and ensure that this verification row is present in the backup.
 If the verification row is _not_ present, the method will raise a `Litestream::VerificationFailure` exception.
 This check ensures that the restored database file:

 1. exists,
 2. can be opened by SQLite, and
 3. has up-to-date data.

 After restoring the backup, the `Litestream.verify!` method will delete the restored database file.
 If you need the restored database file, use the `litestream:restore` rake task or `Litestream::Commands.restore` method instead.

+> [!NOTE]
+> If you configure Litestream's [`sync-interval`](https://litestream.io/reference/config/#replica-settings) to be longer than the default `replication_sleep` value of 10 seconds, you will need to adjust `replication_sleep` to a value larger than `sync-interval`; otherwise, `Litestream.verify!` may appear to fail where it actually simply didn't wait long enough for replication.

 ### Dashboard